 So what is the best way for restoring email privacy ?

-End-to-end encryption (E2EE) is the only answer – where a sender encrypts an email (with the public key of the recipient) and the recipient decrypts that email with his/her private key – with all these operations occurring purely on the client-side.
+End-to-end encryption (E2EE) is the answer – where a sender encrypts an email (with the public key of the recipient) and the recipient decrypts that email with his/her private key – with all these operations occurring on the client-side (in end-user device).
 This approach leaves no room for an adversary to actually sniff the clear text messages.
-Mailfence is by far the only secure emailing service – that provides a “true” E2EE secure emailing service alongside the capability of Digital signatures.
+Mailfence, a secure and private email-suite offers E2EE and Digital signatures for emails.